How the Private Voice Took Hold

 The idea of a single, pure folk tradition is misleading.
 Folk traditions were always hybrid.
 They took on new influences, crossed boundaries, and adapted to new realities.
 When later revival artists sang traditional songs, they often changed them.

-Field Recordings: Who Owns a Voice?
+Field Recordings: Who Gets Credit for a Voice?

 However, preservation was not neutral.
 The collector decided where to travel, who to record, and which performances to release.
 A singer who had never thought about authorship suddenly found a song with a specific name attached to it.
 Then, more questions followed.
 Who owned the material?
 Who made money from it?
 Who decided what was real?